2023-2024 Program Cycle

 REF-RS grants are designed to provide research faculty (including research scientists, engineers, and research assistant professors) and untenured, tenure-track academic faculty who have been in their current position with Michigan Tech for less than six years with additional resources to develop an externally supported research program.
 Due to limited funding, awards are limited to one per PI during the eligibility period.
 There is no limit on an individual’s ability to serve as a co-PI; however, the focus of each REF project must be on positioning the PI for future research success.

-Typical REF-RS projects will develop preliminary data to be used in subsequent proposals to outside funding sources, support pilot studies developing new research methods or procedures, or support other activity leading to the development of an externally recognized and funded research program.
+Typical REF-RS projects will develop preliminary data to be used in subsequent proposals to outside funding sources, support pilot studies developing new research methods or procedures, or support other activities leading to the development of an externally recognized and funded research program.
 All RS awards should include a description of how the REF funds will be used to better position the PI for future success on a defined career path.
 Travel costs are allowable but must be well-justified.
 Travel support should not be for attendance at a professional conference or meeting the PI normally would attend.
-The report submitted at the end of supported REF-RS projects should include a description of proposals submitted to external funding agencies based on the work supported by the REF-RS Grant.
+The report submitted at the end of supported REF-RS projects should include a description of proposals submitted (or in preparation) to external funding agencies based on the work supported by the REF-RS Grant.

 REF-RS grants may be up to $40,000 per year, with an expected average award of $30,000 per year.

 The REF Scholarship and Creativity Grant (SCG) provides support to encourage tenure-track or tenured faculty with permanent appointments to engage in scholarly research, learning, and creative activities to enhance professional development.
 SCG awards primarily support scholarly projects undertaken by faculty in disciplines identified by the National Science Foundation as “non-science and engineering fields.”
 These are primarily within the arts, education, business, humanities, and some social science disciplines.
-(As with all REF awards, applicants are expected to explore all other opportunities for external funding prior to applying for an internal research award.)
-Support required to launch and complete scholarly projects in these areas is more often in the form of travel to off-campus sites, and networking (activities typically less costly than laboratory research).
+All SCG awards should include a description of how the REF funds will be used to better position the PI for future success on a defined career path.

 Grants will range up to $15,000, with an expected average of less than $10,000.